somhi/PCXT_DeMiSTify/deca/README.md

 * Long F12 toggles VGA/RGB mode
 * The reset button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
 The OSD Reset menu item resets the core itself.

+* The user button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
+The OSD Reset menu item resets the core itself.
+* The user button KEY1 opens the OSD